Dark373/F1-2024-Theme/README.md

 Step 1: Create a category

 Step 2: Apply category to the season
+You can apply a category to the season by right-clicking on the desired season in the calendar page.

 Color#1 -> Dictates the main colour of renders.